 I saw the many ways in which spiritual leaders (and spiritual people) were spouting everything from borderline harmless toxic positivity to straight-up harmful conspiracy theories and anti-trans / anti-science / racist sh*t.

-The spiritual bypassing, spiritual hierarchy, gaslighting and victim-blaming was not an anomaly in spiritual places.
+The spiritual bypassing, spiritual hierarchy, gaslighting and victim-blaming was not an anomaly in many spiritual places.

 Logically, this doesn’t make sense to me – but seeing it happen I knew if I was going down the spiritual path, I wanted to shore up my practices and awareness to avoid ending up there.